Problem? Solution? Chime right in!

 consumer - West Palm Beach, Florida

 A. I accidentally left a big stain in my brand new stainless steel kitchen sink when I tried to clean a vase with a lime remover.
 I was about to special order a brand new $500 sink when I decided to try for an answer to my problem.
-I tried the product called 'Barkeepers Friend' and was AMAZED at the results!
+I tried the product called 'Barkeepers Friend [affil. link to info/product on Amazon]' and was AMAZED at the results!
 The stain disappeared and my sink is shinier than when it was first installed.
 Thank you.
 What a wonderful resource you are!Nancy Johnson

 - Saylorsburg, Pennsylvania